isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yards/index.md

 Even better, the spikes provide extensive shock coverage and operate in a circular pattern, usually about 100 ft in diameter.
 This means that for a 1-acre piece of land, youll need to use at least 6 VenSmile spikes.
 ## Chemical Snake Repellents
 **1. Mothballs**
--�Mothballs are generally accepted by homeowners for repelling snakes.
-However, their effectiveness has been proven to be higher in repelling�silverfish and�moths compared to snakes.
-In addition to being less effective against snakes,�Mothballs also contain�neurotoxins that can be toxic to kids and pets.
+-Mothballs are generally accepted by homeowners for repelling snakes.
+However, their effectiveness has been proven to be higher in repellingsilverfish andmoths compared to snakes.
+In addition to being less effective against snakes,Mothballs also containneurotoxins that can be toxic to kids and pets.
-**2. Sulphur�**
+**2. Sulphur**
 - If used alone (even in the powdered form), sulfur is highly ineffective in repelling snakes.
 However, sulfur will work great when combined with naphthalene.
 For instance, Snake-A-Way combines 7% naphthalene and 28% sulfur to control even rattle and garter snakes.
 The chemical snake repellents are created to produce a pungent smell that will be harsh on the snakes.
 The snakes' mouthparts (
 [vomeronasal organs](https://academic.oup.com/chemse/article/26/4/433/266106)